Transfer Credit and WQB Designations

 1. Before submitting a request please be sure the course meets the criteria and descriptions listed above.

 2. Students may apply for a WQB designation review of a transfer course by submitting a request to the UCIL Office (firstname.lastname@example.org) along with the following information:

 - A completed Application for WQB Designations for Transfer Courses

-• It is possible to request more than one designation (W, Q and/or B) for transferring courses (although a course can be only one B type-- B-Hum or B-Soc or B-Sci).
+- It is possible to request more than one designation for a course (W, Q, and/or B), however, a course can only be used to meet one B-type requirement (B-Hum, B-Sci or B-Soc).

-- Upon receipt of the request and supporting documentation, the UCIL Office will review the application to confirm WQB designation eligibility.
+3. Upon receipt of the request and supporting documentation, the UCIL Office will review the application to confirm WQB designation eligibility.
 Please note that this process may take up to three weeks.

-- The UCIL Office will communicate the decision to the Transfer Credit Coordinator or the ISS Exchange Credit Team, who will update the student's transcript (approved designations will appear in the online BC Transfer Guide or other internal transfer credit databases).
+4. The UCIL Office will communicate the decision to the Transfer Credit Coordinator or the ISS Exchange Credit Team, who will update the student's transcript.

 5. The student will be notified by the UCIL Office once the decision has been finalized and the student’s record has been updated.